THE GRAPEVINE BLOG

 Adobo Fish Tacos

 Located inside the historic Ben Ean Winery, this warm, inviting restaurant boasts both indoor and outdoor dining, designed for gathering together with family and friends over great food and Hunter Valley wine.
-The Adobo Fish Tacos served crispy slaw, chilli sauce, lime aioli which is a staple for those wanting a casual seafood dish in the Hunter Valley.
+The Adobo Fish Tacos served crispy slaw, chilli sauce, lime aioli which is a great seafood option for those wanting a more casual seafood dish in the Hunter Valley.

 This blog was created by the Hunter Valley Wine and Tourism Association.